Medivation

-Medivation was an American biopharmaceutical company focused on development of novel therapies to treat serious diseases for which there are limited treatment options.
+Medivation, Inc. was an American biopharmaceutical company focused on development of novel therapies to treat serious diseases for which there are limited treatment options.
 Medivation was headquartered in San Francisco, California, beginning operations in December 2004 with the acquisition of Medivation Neurology, Inc. Its final CEO was David Hung.

 Medivation, in collaboration with Astellas, was in development of enzalutamide for multiple stages of prostate cancer and for breast cancer.
 On August 31, 2012, Medivation and Astellas announced that the U.S. Food and Drug Administration (FDA) granted approval to XTANDI (enzalutamide) capsules for the treatment of patients with metastatic castration-resistant prostate cancer who have previously received docetaxel.
 XTANDI is an oral, once-daily androgen receptor inhibitor.

 Pfizer announced it would acquire the company in August 2016 for $14 billion and completed the acquisition in October 2016.

 Company history

 Steve Gorlin and David Hung founded Medivation in 2003.
 After watching a 28-year-old breast cancer patient die during his oncology fellowship David Hung said he must do something about it.